I recently decided to get serious about building my own email mailing list. Here are the three steps I used to get my first 100 subscribers.

 Now that I’ve built the list to over 100, I’ve set a goal of 500 active subscribers.
 “Active subscribers” is the main stat my mailing list displays on the dashboard.
 It shows how many subscribers have opened or clicked an email in the last 90 days.

-Want to quickly build your own site in pure HTML and CSS?
+Want to quickly build your own blog or email form in pure HTML and CSS?
 Join the free Five-Day Neat Starter Email Course and build a lean, production-ready page before Friday.

 Written by Joel Dare on July 30, 2025.